 I strive to be a conduit of encouragement to others in their disease of alcoholism and drugs of choice, by showing them what continues to work for me.
 Using practical tools, principles and promises as found in Alcoholics Anonymous and other literature, I attempt to mirror examples of how anyone can be free from the bondage of self, regardless of their situation.
 Employing a change of perception through the Steps, the fellowship and the village that is recovery, is what propels us forward.

 My passion is to help others find Sobriety and HOPE

-My passion is to help others find hope.
-Over the course of my sobriety, I have worked with many women to find a peace within.
-I continue to facilitate meetings, bring hope to women incarcerated, and continue to sponsor both face-to-face and on line, encouraging and giving to others what has been so freely given to me over the years.
+Over the course of my sobriety, I have worked with hundreds of women who also suffered with alcoholism and drug addiction to help them find a peace within.
+When life returns to normal, I will continue to facilitate meetings, bring hope to women incarcerated, and sponsor women both face-to-face and on line.
+Encouraging and giving hope to others that with their faith, everything is possible, is what we all need, and what continues to be so freely given to me.

 I am a member of Tallahassee’s Writing Association; Florida’s Writers Association, Florida Association of Publishers and Authors, and Sisters of the Sentences Writers Group, (part of Fiction Among Friends group). .

 One common denominator that makes us equal, regardless of our experiences or journey, is our pain.
 Our pain is the same.
 It is this vision of equality that allows me to embrace and encourage others in and out of recovery.
 We are all children of a oneness which for me, makes us all the same.
 Please continue to come back often.
 Sooner or later, you will hear yourself in my blog posts.

 Consider clicking on Harriethunter.org/jwap where you can learn more about my new class, “Journaling with a Purpose!.”